 Square: The Fight Is Not Lost

-Square (SQ) stock has experienced extreme volatility after the Company reported its Q1 earnings, falling 6% before rebounding as market opened.
+Square stock has experienced extreme volatility after the Company reported its Q1 earnings, falling 6% before rebounding as market opened.

 The Company has been severely affected by the pandemic in certain areas, but actually benefited significantly in others.